holepunchto/pear-docs/making-a-pear-app-1.md

 **Note**: If you install these while having the app running you will get an error similar to `Cannot find package 'graceful-goodbye' imported from /app.js`.
 When installing modules, you will need to close down your app, before they can be found.

 - [hyperswam](https://www.npmjs.com/package/hyperswam).
-One of Pear's building blocks.
+One of the main building blocks.
 Able to find peers that share a "topic".
 - [hypercore-crypto](https://www.npmjs.com/package/hypercore-crypto).
 A set of crypto function used in Pear.
-- [graceful-goodbye](https://www.npmjs.com/package/graceful-goodbye).
-A nice-to-have module that makes it easier to do some cleanup before your app exits.
 - [b4a](https://www.npmjs.com/package/b4a).
 A set of functions for bridging the gap between the Node.js `Buffer` class and the `Uint8Array` class.

 ## Step 5.
 Create the UI for your app